Search

 Stay Patient

-Shoot In The Right Light
+Shoot in the Right Light

-Lighting plays a crucial role in enhancing the pictures.
+Lighting plays a crucial role in enhancing the quality of the pictures.
 Wildlife photos often look great during the early morning or the evening.
 With sunlight creating a golden hue, taking a perfect shot gets easier at this time of the day.
 Similarly, golden hours are also an ideal time for animals to roam around.
 This makes it far easier for you to spot rare and endangered species.

-Respect Wildlife and Their Habitat
+Respect Wildlife and their Habitat

-Wildlife in the forest generally prefer an undisturbed environment.
+Wildlife in the forest generally prefers an undisturbed environment.
 Although they are not capable of conveying messages to human, we must always respect their space.
-While taking their pictures, it is important not to interfere with them and observe them from a distance.
+While taking their pictures, it is important not to interfere with them and to observe them from a distance.
 Moreover, we must always follow the key principle of leaving no trace behind to keep their habitat safe for their survival.

 Photography Challenges in Nepal’s Wilderness